mateuszjurewicz/notes_public/Python.md

 # will show Counter({'c': 3, 'a': 2, 'b': 1})
 ```

-- `removing all occurrences of an element from a list`
+## Removing all occurrences of an element from a list

 Note that the `list.remove()` function only removes a single occurrence.
 So instead we have 2 options: